musavvirahmed/Happy-Go-Eats-Sitemap/README.md

    `<link rel="stylesheet" type="text/css" media="screen,print" href="slickmap.css" />`

-3. Within your HTML file, the link to your home page should be at the top of the unordered list and have the id of #home.
+3. Within your HTML file, the link to your home page should be at the top of the unordered list and have the id of `#home`.
 This is required to pull the home page link out above the rest of the site tree.

 4. Responsive media queries are provided at the end of slickmap.css to optimize